JJ/hoborg/text/text.md

 Moral Exhibition Featuring Karl the Elephant and the Mysterious Mechanical Man.
 Took less for him to take the bribe than to write the name of the place where I wanted to be transferred.
 A second bribe would be needed for the archivist, but that was all.
-Yes, capitalita ways in the people's republic and all that.
+Yes, capitalista ways in the people's republic and all that.
 I didn't like it, but I like even less the umpirialist ways of the United-not-for-long States.
 Did I say umpirialist?
 I meant umpirialistic.
 Imperialist?
 You